npgrosser/autowired/README.md

 You can think of it as a declarative dependency injection container.

 Let's look at an example.
-First, we define some components in plain Python:
+We start by defining some components in plain Python:

 ```python
 class ComponentA: